Our Diagnostic Services – All Constellations Possible

 HLA Typing

-HLA typing can determine tissue compatibility for allogenous transplants, individual drug response (PGX), and differential diagnosis.
-HLA typing can also be used to judge susceptibility to disease (e.g., HLA-B27: inflammatory and autoimmune disorders).
+HLA typing can help determine individual drug response (PGX) and is relevant in the context of immune diseases (e.g., HLA-B27: inflammatory and autoimmune disorders).
 You will receive an additional report stating the HLA alleles.

 Download sample report (PDF)